Current water levels

 Learning about Lake Levels

-With this summer’s unusually high water, and the subsequent limitations on boat speed, there’s an increase in questions about water level history.
+With last summer’s unusually high water, and the subsequent limitations on boat speed, there’s been an increase in questions about water level history.
 The MN Dept of Natural Resources (DNR) has a wealth of information on the history of Minnesota lake levels.
 Recently LICA received a detailed explanation from the DNR.
 Here is an excerpt, courtesy of the DNR Lake Level MN Monitoring Program:

 The DNR LakeFinder web site is the best means for the public to access available data on more than 4,500 Minnesota lakes relating to fisheries information, lake area and maximum depth, depth maps, lake water levels, air photos, and topographic maps.
 About 1,450 of the lakes have a historical record of more than 100 water level elevations. https://www.dnr.state.mn.us/lakefind/index.html